NLinkova/NBudget-full/frontend/README.md

 # NBudget

-This student project, TAFE Queensland.
-NBudget is a money control system FRONT END.
+This is front end of NBudget money control system.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), Bootstrap, Node.js, Express and MongoDB.

 # Purpose